Lagrangian cobordism and tropical curves: Rational equivalence

 \subsection{K-theory of the Fukaya category}

-Recall that the Grothendieck group of a triangulated category is the free abelian group generated by its objects, modulo relations $[C] = [B] - [A]$ whenever $C \cong Cone(A \to B)$.
-If $\scrA$ is a triangulated $A_\infty$ category then $H^0(\scrA)$ is a triangulated category (see \cite[Chapter 3]{Seidel:FCPLT}), so we can define
+Recall that the Grothendieck group of a triangulated category is the free abelian group generated by its objects, modulo relations $[C] = [B] - [A]$ whenever $C \simeq Cone(A \to B)$.
+If $\scrA$ is a triangulated $A_\infty$ category then $H^0(\scrA)$ is a triangulated category (see \cite[Chapter 3]{Seidel:FCPLT}), so we can define $K(\scrA) := K\left(H^0(\scrA)\right)$.
+Given an $A_\infty$ category $\scrA$, there are various natural formal enlargements of it which are triangulated (cf. \cite[Section 1]{Seidel:Flux} and \cite[Lecture 7]{Seidel:Cat_Dyn}):